Description of the HTTP API

 }

-Asterisk-marked parameters are optional.
+The parameters marked with * are optional.

-7. Examples of using the HTTP API
+7. HTTP API Usage Examples

-$ curl https://<HTTPD.AdminListen>/<HTTP API URI> -k -X <HTTP method name>
+$ curl https://<HTTPD.AdminListen>/<HTTP API URI> -k -X <HTTP method>

-[-H 'Content-Type: application/json' --data-binary '@<file of the JSON object>']
+[-H 'Content-Type: application/json' --data-binary '@< JSON object file>']

-[-c <cookie file> [-b <cookie file>]] [> <file of the result>]
+[-c <cookie file> [-b <cookie file>]] [> <result file>]

 the -H option is used to add the Content-Type: application/json header;